Meghan Markle Makes Secret Trip to New York in Third Trimester of Pregnancy

 The Duchess of Sussex, who is expecting her and husband Prince Harry's first child and is in the third trimester of her pregnancy, secretly flew from London to New York to spend President's Day Weekend with friends.

 A source confirmed to E!
-News on Monday that Meghan recently visited the Ladurée restaurant and bakery in Manhattan's SoHo neighborhood.
+News on Monday that Meghan recently visited the a restaurant in Manhattan's SoHo neighborhood.
 Harry was not spotted.

 Us Weekly, which first reported the news, quoted an eyewitness as saying that the duchess ate lunch with a friend.